 We aim to help patients and their doctors to identify the condition, and then offer support to manage it as effectively as possible.

-What happens when you first visit the CFS/ME service?
+What happens when you first visit the Bristol M.E. service?

+Following diagnosis, a management plan is agreed: often this can include a further individual appointment or taking part in one of our multidisciplinary therapy groups.
 Our Service offers a multidisciplinary approach, in line with the NICE guidelines.
-We regularly monitor newly published research into CFS/ME, but at present there are a limited number of evidence-based treatments for CFS/ME.
-Two guides to therapies have been produced by the British Association for CFS/ME.
-There is a guide to symptom management, and also a guide offering advice for people who are severely affected by CFS/ME.
-To find out more about these guides, visit www.bacme.info
+We regularly monitor newly published research into CFS/ME, but at present there are a limited number of evidence-based treatments for M.E./CFS Three guides to therapies have been produced by the British Association for CFS/ME.
+There is a guide to symptom management, a guide to therapy and also a guide offering advice for people who are severely affected by M.E./CFS To find out more about these guides, visit www.bacme.info